 Bahrain has historically had the smallest projects market in the GCC, which is not surprising given it has the smallest economy and population of all the GCC states.
 However, with only limited oil and gas reserves of its own, its projects market has grown to be less dependent on the crude price, and therefore more capable of withstanding the bearish market.

-Bahrain Projects H1 2020 is the update to last year’s H1 report.
+Bahrain Projects H2 2020 is the update to this year’s popular H1 report.
 Focused on data, it is aimed at helping companies create strategies for targeting and growing the market.
-It uses almost exclusively data from MEED Projects, the region’s leading online projects tracking service.
-With 15,000 active projects tracked and more than 35,000 in total in the database, MEED Projects makes it possible to quantify current, historical and future trends in the projects market in the region.